Best Camera Bag of 2020

 In our durability testing, we wanted to discover a few things.
 Firstly, we were looking for indications of how long the bag will be with you on your photographic journey.
 This means looking for signs of premature wear, what materials were used, and how well the bag was constructed.
 Secondly, how well will this bag protect your gear from the brutality that is everyday life?
 How's the padding?
 Can it handle some rain?
 For this, we put it through an artificial rain for 5 minutes that mimicked the most intense downfall we had been caught in with a camera bag.

 With hydrophobic zippers, 420D ripstop nylon with a weather-resistant coating, the F-Stop Gear Dalston is ready to deal with a hard day at the office.
 F-Stop gear has gained a reputation for making some of the most rugged camera bags in the world for good reason.
 They don't skimp on materials or construction techniques.
-In our rain test, it shedded water with the best of them.
+In our rain test, it shed water with the best of them.

 DOMKE has kept it simple with this bag.
 Taking bombproof waxed canvas and adding extra stitching where it's needed.
-I met a photographer who had taken his Domke to multiple war zones as a photojournalist, and it was chomping at the bit for more.
+I met a photographer who had taken his Domke to multiple war zones as a photojournalist, and the bag was chomping at the bit for more.
 Need I say more about this bag?
 Okay, I will — with the zipper done up and the velcro flap shut, the F-5XB kept the cheap paper towels in its camera compartment completely dry.

 You never want to be caught out in the rain with your gear, but things happen.
 For that reason, we value durability and water-resistance.